LambertLeong/LambertLeong.github.io/_posts/projects/2022-02-05-deep-learning-breast-cancer-risk.md

 Model development took place at the University of Hawaii Cancer Center.
 A self imposed blind was implemented to account for possible overfitting.
 The data was split into a train and hold-out test set and the test set was never sent to the University of Hawaii.
-We further split the training set into a train, validate, and test set for our initial model evelopment.
+We further split the training set into a train, validate, and test set for our initial model development.
 Once we were confident in our modeling architecture and hyperparameters were optimized, the final model was trained on the entire training set.
 The final risk model was then sent to our collaborates to be evaluated on the hold-out test set.
-The process was very kaggle-esque.
+The process was very [kaggle-esque](https://www.kaggle.com/competitions){:target="_blank"}.

 <center>
   <a name="img-model"></a>